RafferyChen/ChatGPT_User_Study/README.md

 ### Task Guidelines
 - Thoroughly read and understand the coding task question prompt.
 - Feel free to ask any clarifying questions.
-- You will have a 20-minute window to complete each task.
+- You will have a 20-minute window to complete the task.
 - Your screen will be recorded during the task.
 - Test cases will be provided for you to use in debugging your code.
 - If using ChatGPT, you can ask for any form of assistance.